 Planning is measuring your business motion against the baseline of assumptions and projections you made in your plan.
 Planning allows you to see how smart you were when the plan was written, or where your research and assumption skills need work.
 Planning also highlights external forces you face.

 Written business plans often become collateral damage during challenging economic times.
 But you can't allow planning to meet the same fate.
 Indeed, when things slow down there is even greater need to check your position than when things are rockin' and rollin'.

-Here is a critical two-step planning activity that is the heart of a business plan and the essence of planning.
-Beginning with these will help you operate more successfully anytime, but especially when things are slow.
+Here is a critical two-step planning activity that's the heart of a business plan and the essence of planning.
+Beginning with these will help you operate more successfully anytime, but especially when business slows down.

 1. Build a 12-month cash flow spreadsheet in a program like Excel, so you can project and track the monthly relationship between cash collections and cash disbursements from all sources.
 This planning tool will provide a rolling picture of cash flow in any given month.